 Substituting this simplified expression into eq.
 3, we get

 The underbraced expression is what you would set as the stress for a given deformation.
 But we can always superimpose an arbitrary pressure (e.x. hydrostatic) to the body without causing deformation.
-Thus, the basic constitutive expression doesn’t uniquely specify stress we introduce – TBD by boundary conditions.
+Thus, the basic constitutive expression doesn’t uniquely specify stress we introduce .
+Sometimes this hydrostatic pressure can be determined by boundary conditions.
+Otherwise, an additional equation-of-state (EOS) may be needed in order to solve for the pressure.
+FEA will often assume a “nearly incompressible” Poisson’s Ratio of 0.495 for rubber so that the additional EOS is not required.

 We could’ve also modified eq.
 9 with and and we would get